aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 ## Creating and using non default redis cache stores

-We can create additional redis stores in the stores array in config/cache.php file and configure them in the same way as we configured the default `redis` cache store.
+We can create additional redis stores in the stores array in `config/cache.php` file and configure them in the same way as we configured the default `redis` cache store.

-We can then use these stores explicitly by name with the Laravel cache helper, facade or cache manager api.
+We can then use these stores by passing them in explicitly by name to the Laravel cache helper, cache facade, CacheManager and Cache class methods.

-Here is an example:
+Here is an example of configuring additional cache stores and cache connections:

-In config/database.php add a `cache2` connection with a `c2` key prefix.
+In `config/database.php` add a `cache2` connection with a `c2` key prefix.

-Both the original and new cache connections are shown below:
+Both the original `cache` connection and the new `cache2` connection are shown below:

 ```php